 The West Yorkshire Archive Service collects and looks after the unique documentary heritage of the region.
 We have five district offices - Bradford, Calderdale, Kirklees, Leeds and Wakefield.

-The offices of the West Yorkshire Archive Service will be closed to the public from 4:00PM Tuesday 17th March 2020.
+The West Yorkshire Archive Service currently remains closed to the public.

-We will be monitoring our email and telephone messages where we are able to do so and we will respond to essential enquiries where we can.
-We may experience delays in receiving any postal enquiries, please bear with us.
+In the meantime we will continue monitoring our email and telephone messages where we are able to do so and we will respond to essential enquiries where we can.

 Please do not travel to us and adhere to official advice to protect yourselves and others: Public Health England